Rain, thundershower expected in most parts of country

 Pakistan

-Heavy falls are also likely at scattered places in Sindh and other parts of the country.
+Scattered heavy falls are also likely in several parts of the country.

-ISLAMABAD (Dunya News) - Rain-wind and thundershower is expected in Sindh, Balochistan, Punjab, Khyber Pakhtunkhwa, Kashmir and Gilgit-Baltistan during the next twelve hours.
+ISLAMABAD (Dunya News) - Rain-wind and thundershower is expected in Sindh, Northeast and Eastern Balochistan, Khyber Pakhtunkhwa, Punjab, Kashmir and Gilgit-Baltistan during the next twelve hours.

-Heavy falls are also likely at scattered places in Sindh, eastern Balochistan, South Punjab and Southern Khyber Pakhtunkhwa during the period.
+Scattered heavy falls are also likely in eastern Balochistan, Sindh, South Khyber Pakhtunkhwa, North /South Punjab, Pothohar region, Kashmir and adjoining areas during the period.